ExpediaGroup/.github/ISSUE_TEMPLATE/feature_request.md

 **Example Scenario**

-If it applies, use cases where the feature be used.
+If it applies, use cases where the feature would be used.